 - Homeschooling With Chronic Illness.
 Regardless of your personal situation, homeschooling may be the best choice for your family.
 However, it can still be a struggle to keep up with days of chronic illness and/or pain.
 I’m sure there are days when you feel guilty and like your kids aren’t learning as much as they should.
 We just want to say, that’s not true.
 You are doing great and your kids are fine!
 Still, we want to share our ideas for what to do when mom isn’t feeling up to it.

 - Dealing With Mom Guilt.
 The moment women become mothers, they are plagued with guilt.
 It’s heartbreaking to think about.
 Are we doing enough?
 Should have we done something differently?
 Did we think of everything we needed?
 If I don’t, what will happen?
 That’ll be my fault… and on, and on.
 We don’t allow ourselves to be humans, who make mistakes, and it’s okay.
-We need rest, and it’s okay.
+We need a rest, and it’s okay.
 Here are a few lies you shouldn’t believe about yourself!

 - When To Push My Kids or Let It Go.
 Balance can be difficult to achieve, whether in personal life versus work, in exercise, in parenting, and certainly in homeschooling.
 Perhaps these four secrets of productive homeschool moms will help!